CEA-Liten/CairnOpen/doc/user/api_guide/Readme.md

 1) uninstall cairn package from envDocCairn

-2) Modify PerseeBind.cpp to include additional comments for instance
+2) Modify CairnBind.cpp to include additional comments for instance

 3) Build the wheel with deployWheel.bat